Hot Springs Arlingtons: History

 The Hot Springs Arlingtons began play in 1896 as a professional Negro team.
 The Arlingtons played at Whittington Park and drew white and black fans to their games.
 Their main competition was the Little Rock Quapaws.

 The Hot Springs Arlingtons were so named due to being sponsored by Alfred Holden, who was the headwaiter of the Arlington Hotel in Hot Springs.

 In 1897, the Hot Springs Arlingtons began play in a formation of a southern Negro league, which featured Hot Springs, the Little Rock Quapaws, Memphis Cliffords, Pensacola Acmes, Birmingham Unions and a Montgomery, Alabama team as league members.
 The Little Rock Quapaws were reported to have traveled to games in Hot Springs in a wagon.
 The 1897 Hot Springs Arlingtons played integrated exhibition games against the Little Rock Senators and the Hot Springs Bathers teams, both members of the Arkansas State League.

-The Arlingtons continued play though 1903.
+The Arlingtons continued play through 1903.
 The last documented games played by the Arlingtons were in May, 1903.
 In June, 1903 a streetcar boycott occurred when legislation requiring black Arkansans to sit in the back of public streetcars was implemented.
 As Whittington Park was located at the end of Hot Springs' streetcar line and Whittington Park was owned and operated by the Hot Springs streetcar company, the Arlingtons ceased play.

 In 1904, the team became known as the Hot Springs Blues.
 The Blues played ten documented games in 1904.